frencojobs/interact/README.md

 **Input Component**

-An input component asks the user for a string which could be validated.
+An input component asks the user for a string that could be validated.

 ```dart
 final email = Input(